Posts Tagged ‘Len Lukey’

 Stan muscling his big Maserati 250F around Longford in 1959 en-route to his one and only Australian Grand Prix win…

-The win was timely, he was monstered all the way by Len Lukey’s Cooper T43 2 litre, the way of the future of course.
+The win was timely, he was monstered all the way by Len Lukey’s Cooper T43 2-litre, the way of the future of course.
 ‘Twas the last AGP win for a front engined car, mind you Lex Davison came within metres of winning in an Aston Martin DBR4 at Lowood, Queensland in 1960.

-Stan’s was a well deserved victory, he and his team lead by Otto Stone had a car which was consistently and reliably fast.
+Stan’s was a well deserved victory, he and his team, led by Otto Stone had a car which was consistently and reliably fast.
 Perhaps his driving now had a more measured approach to match the fire and pace which was never in doubt.
+The Stan Jones story is an interesting one, click here to read it; https://primotipo.com/2014/12/26/stan-jones-australian-and-new-zealand-grand-prix-and-gold-star-winner/

 stan